scott-griffiths/bitstring/doc/exp-golomb.rst

 Exponential-Golomb Codes
 ========================

 As this type of representation of integers isn't as well known as the standard base-2 representation I thought that a short explanation of them might be welcome.
-This section can be safely skipped if you're not interested.

 Exponential-Golomb codes represent integers using bit patterns that get longer for larger numbers.
 For unsigned and signed numbers (the bitstring properties :attr:`~Bits.ue` and :attr:`~Bits.se` respectively) the patterns start like this: